 1. Extended Domain of Knowledge - Equational Context.
-In addition to the representational context knowledge currently handled by the COIN framework, we need to perform research to add capabilities for both the representation and reasoning to provide support for equational [FGM02] context.
+In addition to the representational context knowledge currently handled by the original COIN framework, there was need to add capabilities for both the representation and reasoning to provide support for equational [FGM02] context.
 Equational context refers to the knowledge such as "average GDP per person (AGDP)" means "total GDP" divided by "population."
 In some data sources, AGDP explicitly exists (possibly with differing names and in differing units), but in other cases it may not explicitly exist but could be calculated by using "total GDP" and "population" from one or more sources - if that knowledge existed and was used effectively.
-We propose to extend the original COIN design to exploit simultaneous symbolic equation solving techniques through the use of Constraint Handling Rules (CHR) [Früh98], a high-level language extension of constraint logic programming (CLP).
-This extension, coupled with our context based approach to detecting and reconciling data semantics, provides an elegant and powerful solution to the problem of detecting and resolving equational conflicts.
-This combines the advantages of logic programming and constraint solving by providing a declarative approach to solving problems, while at the same allowing users to employ special purpose algorithms in the sub problems. {See [FMG02] for more details on proposed solution approach.}
+The original COIN design has been extended to exploit simultaneous symbolic equation solving techniques through the use of Constraint Handling Rules (CHR) [Früh98], a high-level language extension of constraint logic programming (CLP).
+This extension, coupled with our context based reasoning approach to detecting and reconciling data semantics, provides an elegant and powerful solution to the problem of detecting and resolving equational conflicts.
+This combines the advantages of logic programming and constraint solving by providing a declarative approach to solving problems, while at the same allowing users to employ special purpose algorithms in the sub problems [FMG02].

 2. Extended Domain of Knowledge - Temporal Context.
 Temporal context refers to variations in context not only across sources but also over time.
 Thus, the implied currency for France's GDP prior to 2002 might be French Francs, but after 2002 it is Euros.
 If one were performing a longitudinal study over multiple years from multiple sources, it is essential that variation in context over time be understood and processed appropriately.
-A seemingly straightforward variable like the size of 'military expenditures' across countries is defined differently depending on the rules of inclusion or exclusion (for example, military pensions) used in different jurisdictions.
-Changes in territorial boundaries signal changes in jurisidiction, and often changes in modes of information provision and formatting.
+A seemingly straightforward variable, like the size of 'military expenditures' across countries, is defined differently depending on the rules of inclusion or exclusion (for example, military pensions) used in different jurisdictions.
+Changes in territorial boundaries signal changes in jurisdiction, and often changes in modes of information provision and formatting.
 This is a common problem facing a new government after a revolution.
-We propose to augment the COIN context knowledge representation to include a specification of the history of all contextual attributes in the ontology.
+The COIN context knowledge representation has been augmented to include a specification of the history of all contextual attributes in the ontology [ZMS04].
 Mathematically, it is set of <contextual\attribute, history> pairs, where history is a set of <value, valid\interval> pairs.
-Then temporal reasoning can be treated as a constraint solving problem, using constraint handling rules similar to [Früh94]. {See [ZMS04] for more details on proposed solution approach.}
+Then temporal reasoning can be treated as a constraint solving problem, using constraint handling rules similar to [Früh94].

 3. Extended Domain of Knowledge - Entity Aggregation Context.
 Entity aggregation addresses the reality that we often have multiple interpretations of what constitutes an entity.
 We have already seen that example in the multiple interpretations of what is meant by "Yugoslavia."
-This situation occurs in many other cases, such as does "IBM" include "Lotus Development Corp" (a wholly-owned subsidiary)?
+This situation occurs even in domestic cases, such as does "IBM" include "Lotus Development Corp" (a wholly-owned subsidiary)?
 The frequent answer is "depends on the context."
-We have defined this problem as "corporate householding"[MWZ02].
-This is a common occurrence and challenge in many aspects of national and homeland security.
+We have defined this problem as "corporate householding" [MWZ02].
+This is also a common occurrence and challenge in many aspects of national and homeland security.
 Corporate householding entity aggregation problems are very similar to traditional COIN applications in the sense that entity aggregation also involves different source and receiver contexts.
 Under different contexts, an entity may or may not need to be aggregated.
-The semantic types in the ontology can be divided into two categories - corporate structure related and task related.
-Corporate structure related semantic types represent common concepts in organizational structure and entity aggregation, and thus are useful in any entity aggregation problems; the task related semantic types are specific to particular applications.
-The COIN reasoning process will be extended to comprehend the general semantics of the organization hierarchies that must be navigated. {See [MWX03] for more details on proposed solution approach.}
+The semantic types in the ontology can be divided into two categories - structure related and task related.
+Structure related semantic types represent common concepts in organizational structure and entity aggregation, and thus are useful in any entity aggregation problems; the task related semantic types are specific to particular applications.
+The COIN reasoning process has been extended to comprehend the general semantics of the organization hierarchies that must be navigated [MWX03].